 References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-EASA regulations require applicants for pilot licences and most ratings to complete a skill test.
+The Aircrew regulations require applicants for pilot licences and most ratings to pass a skill test.

 The skill test is to demonstrate that while acting as pilot in command (PIC) of the relevant aircraft type you can